As we are closing in on the end of the year, it’s time to summarize some of the events that happened in the turbulent season of 2020.

 But then all of the sudden the squad got even more time than they expected or needed.
 A few days after the teams return from Turkey, the government effectively put in place a lockdown.
 All football operations in HIFK were suspended and it was clear that the new regulations and the situation was going to have drastic effects on the upcoming season.
 The season was initially postponed until the beginning of June and the big question mark was if spectators would be allowed into the stands once it did kick off.

 Several actions to reduce spending were put into place by the club, as it was not making any money and future income was at risk.
 This meant most of the clubs staff were furloughed and players agreed to reduce their salaries.
 What followed was a period of great uncertainty.
-The season start was pushed up until July, and in the beginning of June Veikkausliiga finally announced the fixtures of the compressed season.
+The season start was pushed up until July, and at the beginning of June, Veikkausliiga finally announced the fixtures of the compressed season.

 On July 1st it was finally time to kick off the new season.
-The fans were in their reshuffled seats, that kept the safety distances, and everyone seemed eager and ready for the season to begin.
+The fans were in their reshuffled seats (that kept the safety distances) and everyone seemed eager and ready for the season to begin.
 But that readiness was perhaps not reflected by the HIFK players on the pitch.
 KuPS scored three times within the first 15 minutes of the match, and it was game over before it had even properly begun.
 One week later HIFK faced RoPS up in Lapland.
 It was far from a perfect match, but Sakari Tukiainen managed to get his and HIFK’s first goal of the season and that was enough to win the match.
-On the 18th of July HIFK faced off against FC Lahti at home.
+On the 18th of July, HIFK faced off against FC Lahti at home.
 The result was, once again, 3-0 to the visitors.
 Many supporters left the stadium thinking something had to be done.

 On the 14th of August HIFK faced FC Inter in Turku.
 HIFK had faced some weaker opponents like FC Haka and TPS and gotten away with good results, but now it was time to show what HIFK could do against a championship contender.
 FC Inter opened the scoring from the penalty spot, but Luís Henrique made it 1-1 shortly after with a beautiful shot from outside the box.
 Timo Furuholm made it 2-1 for the home team roughly 20 minutes into the second half, but ten minutes later HIFK equalised once again.
 Luís Henrique was once again the right man, in the right spot, at the right time as he picked up the rebound from Adama Fofana‘s shot that had hit the post.
 A draw away against FC Inter would’ve been a good result for HIFK, which made it all the more frustrating that the referee awarded a second penalty to FC Inter in the 87th minute of play.
 Goalkeeper Arnold Origi was awarded a yellow card before the penalty and after Connor Ruane scored his second penalty kick of the evening, Origi continued to vent some of his frustration and got a second yellow.
 A very disappointing end to what otherwise was one of the best matches that far.